ngekoding/codeigniter-datatables/README.md

   return '<a href="url/to/delete/post/'.$row->id.'">Delete</a>';
 });

+// Add column alias
+// It is very useful when we use SELECT JOIN to prevent column ambiguous
+$datatables->addColumnAlias('p.id', 'id');

+// Add column aliases
+// Same as the addColumnAlias, but for multiple alias at once
+$datatables->addColumnAliases([
+  'p.id' => 'id',
+  'c.name' => 'category'
+]);

 // Add squence number
 // The default key is `sequenceNumber`
 // You can change it with give the param